GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools/index.md

   {% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/JmVcoLckgeukluuJONDe.png", alt="ALT_TEXT_HERE", width="800", height="466" %}
 </figure>

-Key timings, such as LCP, are shown in the Timings track.
-Click on these for more details—such as the LCP element.
+Key timings—such as LCP, for example—are shown in the Timings track.
+Click on these for more details.

 The **Layout Shifts** track highlights layout shifts and clicking on these provides more details about the elements that shifted for debugging CLS.